Emphasize Employee Awareness of Your Brand

 It makes sense: if part of your brand identity involves how your customers receive your product or services, the employees who deliver that—whether in real time or behind an assembly line—inherently impact the entire process.
-As seen on our Brand Report Card, one critical criterion of industrial brand development is that all employees in your company are aware of your brand distinction, and more essentially, buy into it and live it (at least while clocked in!).
-In a global study by Employer Brand International, results indicated that 84% of companies believe a clearly defined strategy is key to achieving employer branding objectives.
-In other words, it’s time to start educating all employees on your brand strategy!
-Beyond that, it’s incumbent upon you to ensure they are as much a part of the company’s brand promise as possible.
+As seen on our Brand Report Card, one critical criterion of industrial brand development is that all employees in your company are aware of your brand distinction, and more essentially, buy into it and live it.
+Educate your employees on your brand strategy, and ensure they are as much a part of the company’s brand promise as possible.
 Remember—you are trusting them to make good on that promise and deliver it to the customers.

 A Meaningful Mission Statement